damlacekic/VLMediaProject/README.md

 # VLMediaProject

-This project created for assignment project of VLMedia Android Developer
+This project is designed to fulfill the assignment of VLMedia

 The aim of the project is to see Rick and Morty Characters in a list and reach details of the choosen character.